-Title.
-To facilitate timely processing, the title of the proposal should begin with "AlMing:".
-When you submit a proposal as part of a set of collaborative proposals, the title of the proposal should begin with "Collaborative Research: AlMing:".
-Please note that if submitting via Research.gov, the system will automatically insert the prepended title "Collaborative Research" when the collaborative set of proposals is created.
-All proposals in a group of separately submitted collaborative proposals should have the same title.
+Title: To facilitate timely processing, the title of the proposed project should begin with "MFAI:".
+When you submit a proposal as part of a set of collaborative proposals, the title of the proposal should begin with "Collaborative Research: MFAI:" Please note that if submitting via Research.gov, the system will automatically insert the prepended title "Collaborative Research" when the collaborative set of proposals is created.
+All proposals in a group of separately submitted collaborative proposals should have the same title and should be submitted to the MFAI program.